toggledbits/Switchboard-Vera/README.md

 The `Value` state variable is also used to store the effective mode.
 For single-state VSCs, this will only ever contain one value: the last mode selected.
 For multi-state VSCs, it will contain a comma-separated list of all modes that are active.

-For convenience when using multi-state VSCs, the VSC also sets the state variable `ActiveN`, where `N` is the index number of the mode, to 1 is the mode is active, or 0 otherwise.
+The VSC also sets the state variable `ActiveN`, where `N` is the index number of the mode, to 1 on each active mode, or 0 otherwise.

 > Now the bad news.
-Despite using the Vera-defined device definition, Vera's own declared UI for scene controllers, and that supported by the mobile apps, does not (currently) make provision for a multi-button interface in those UIs for activating scenes.
-The standard UIs are basically blank, with the device name and an icon and that's it.
-The multi-button UI presented by Switchboard VSCs is achieved by replacing the Vera standard UI declaration with our own, but the current mobile apps (including third party) do not use this data and so cannot (and likely never will) by able to paint the custom buttons.
+Despite using the Vera-defined device definition, Vera's own declared UI for scene controllers is empty both in its web UI and mobile apps &mdash; the standard UIs show only the device name and an icon.
+In order to make Switchboard's VSCs useful at least in the web UI, Switchboard replaces the Vera standard UI declaration on VSC devices with a custom, dynamically-created one.
+But, as usual for all custom UIs in Vera currently, the current mobile apps (including third party) do not use the available UI definition data and so do not (and likely never will) be able to paint the custom buttons.
 Sorry, there will be no UI for VSCs in the mobile app world.

 ### Controlling VSCs

-VSCs can be controlled by Lua, Reactor, PLEG, etc. by using the `SetLight` action (in service `urn:micasaverde-com:serviceId:SceneControllerLED1`).
+VSCs can be controlled by Lua, Reactor Activities, PLEG, etc. by invoking the `SetLight` action (in service `urn:micasaverde-com:serviceId:SceneControllerLED1`).
 The action takes two parameters: `Indicator` and `newValue`.
 Their use is as follows:

-Indicator|newValue|Description
+`Indicator`|`newValue`|Description/Function
 ---------|--------|-----------
 An integer from 1 to the number of buttons/labels/modes *or* a string matching one of the defined modes/labels|0 or 1|For multi-state VSCs, turns the mode in `Indicator` on or off according to `newValue` (1=active, 0=inactive, blank=toggle).
 For single-state VSCs, the mode in `Indicator` is made the (only) current mode, and `newValue` must be 1 (any other value is invalid/unsupported).
 The string `"Set$Labels"`|label list|Configures the list of modes/labels for the target VSC.
 This will cause a Luup reload.
 You will also need to hard refresh your browser after this action (but I can't make that happen from the plugin).